vosfactures/API/README.md

 Flow Portal Example which generates a proforma invoice for the client, sends it to the client and after receiving payment, sends the training ticket to the client

-* Client fills in details in the Portal
+* Le client renseigne ses coordonnées sur le portail
-* The Portal calls API from invoiceocean.com and generates an invoice
+* Le portail appel l'API depuis vosfactures.fr et génère la facture
-* The Portal sends a Proforma PDF invoice to the Client along with a payment link
+* Le portail envoies une facture PDF au client avec un lien de paiement sends a Proforma PDF invoice to the Client along with a payment link
-* Client makes a payment for the Proforma invoice (e.g. using PayPal)
+* Le lient effectue son paiement (ex: par Paypal)
-* InvoiceOcean.com receives information that the payment has been made, generates VAT invoice and sends it to the client and calls Portal API
+* vosfactures.fr reçoie l'information comme quoi le paiement a été effectué, génère la facture correspondante et l'envoie au client, et appelle l'API du Portail.
 * After receiving information regarding payment (by API) Portal sends the training ticket to the Client

 <a name="invoices"/>
-##Invoices
+##Factures

-* `GET /invoices/1.json` downloading invoice
+* `GET /invoices/1.json` télécharge la facture
-* `POST /invoices.json` adding a new invoice
+* `POST /invoices.json` ajoute une nouvelle facture
-* `PUT /invoices/1.json` updating invoice
+* `PUT /invoices/1.json` met à jour la facture
-* `DELETE /invoices/1.json` deleting invoice
+* `DELETE /invoices/1.json` supprime la facture

 Example - adding a new invoice - the minimal version (only fields required), when we have product, buyer and seller ID we do not need to provide full details.
 Field department_id determines the company (or department) which issues the invoice (it can be obtained by clicking on the company in Settings> Data Company)